CIDRAM/Docs/readme.en.md

 If you feel that writing your own custom signature files or custom modules is too complicated for you, a simpler alternative may be to use the interface provided by the "auxiliary rules" page of the CIDRAM front-end.
 By selecting the appropriate options and specifying details about specific types of requests, you can instruct CIDRAM how to respond to those requests.
 "Auxiliary rules" are executed after all signature files and modules have already finished executing.

+##### 6.3.2 SAVING AND ACTIVATING CUSTOM SIGNATURE FILES

+For CIDRAM v2 and earlier, in the vault, you'll find two files: `ipv4_custom.dat.RenameMe` and `ipv6_custom.dat.RenameMe`.
+You can save custom signatures in those files, or, if you'd prefer, you can create new files for your custom signatures, naming them whatever you want.
+For CIDRAM v2 and earlier, custom signature files must be saved in the base of the vault directory.

+For CIDRAM v3 and onward, there aren't any pre-provided files for custom signatures, but you can likewise create new files for your custom signatures, naming them however you want.
+For CIDRAM v3 and onward, custom signature files must be saved in the prepared "signatures" directory of your CIDRAM installation.

+To "activate" custom signature files, they must be cited by the "ipv4" or "ipv6" configuration directives of your configuration file (depending on whether the custom signature files are intended for IPv4 or IPv6 signatures).

+For CIDRAM v2 and earlier, "ipv4" and "ipv6" are found under the "signatures" configuration category.

+For CIDRAM v3 and onward, "ipv4" and "ipv6" are found under the "components" configuration category.

 #### 6.4 <a name="MODULE_BASICS"></a>BASICS (FOR MODULES)

 Modules can be used to extend the functionality of CIDRAM, perform additional tasks, or process additional logic.